HOW TO MANAGE AN ANNUAL GRANT

 - Complete and submit one original and one copy of your final Request for Funds Form.

 - Complete and submit the Final Financial Report of Expenditures Form.
-Provide check or invoice numbers where indicated; sign and date the form; submit one original.
+Provide check or invoice numbers where indicated (or CC/DC if payment was made by credit or debit card); sign and date the form; submit one original.

 - Complete the Grant Evaluation Form.
 Submit one original and one copy.